Taj Mahal 1989

-Taj Mahal 1989 is an Indian comedy drama romance web television series directed and written by Pushpendra Nath Misra.
+Taj Mahal 1989 is an Indian comedy drama romance television series directed and written by Pushpendra Nath Misra.
 The series stars Neeraj Kabi, Geetanjali Kulkarni, Sheeba Chaddha and Danish Husain.
 It is set in Lucknow in 1989 India and revolves around characters with different takes on love.
 It was released on Netflix on 14 February 2020.

 Plot

 Lucknow, 1989.
 A pre-Internet age, where finding love was difficult, but sustaining it, even more so.
 Taj Mahal 1989 follows the intersecting lives of a Lucknow University professor couple, their students, a long-lost friend and his lover, and a schoolgirl in love with an older boy.
-Through the daily struggles and triumphs of the characters, the series explores the different shades of love over the ages as it mutates and matures.
+Through the daily struggles and triumphs of the characters, the series explores the different shades of love across the ages as it mutates and matures.

 Episodes

 Episode 1

 Lucknow University professors Sarita and Akhtar, are a married couple often in conflict.
-Rashmi and Dharam, the University power couple, are best friends with Angad, who doesn't believe in love.
+Rashmi and Dharam, the university power couple, are best friends with Angad, who doesn't believe in love.
 Dharam’s uncle, Sudhakar, despairs over him and Angad slacking off.
 Meanwhile, schoolgirl Sunaina is secretly dating Shalin, a young man from Bombay.
 Their lives begin to intersect as Akhtar runs into Sudhakar and his partner, Mumtaz, at a poetry symposium.